-This paper discusses online power-aware routing in large wireless ad-hoc networks (especially sensor networks) for applications where the message sequence is not known.
+This paper discusses online power-aware routing in large wireless ad-hoc networks for applications where the message sequence is not known.
 We seek to optimize the lifetime of the network.
 We show that online power-aware routing does not have a constant competitive ratio to the off-line optimal algorithm.
-We develop an approximation algorithm called max- $min\ zP{min}$ that has a good empirical competitive ratio.
+We develop an approximation algorithm called max-min zP{min} that has a good empirical competitive ratio.
 To ensure scalability, we introduce a second online algorithm for power-aware routing.
 This hierarchical algorithm is called zone-based routing.
 Our experiments show that its performance is quite good.
-Finally, we describe a distributed version of this algorithm that does not depend on any centralization.